nongdaxiaofeng/CNNAthUbi/README.md

 In order to run the program properly, the user need to install python software.

-The python library including numpy, keras, pandas, tensorflow and matplotlib are also requir to install.
+The libraries of python including numpy, keras, pandas, tensorflow and matplotlib are also requir to install.

 Before running the programms, all the files should be downloaded.